A guide for best practice design in residential aged care

 The Australian Government encourages aged care providers and design experts to refer to the Principles and Guidelines to inform future design activities, including refurbishing existing aged care homes building or building new homes.

-Explore the National Aged Care Design Principles and Guidelines to learn what good aged care design looks like or learn more about how we’re improving aged care accommodation.
+Explore the National Aged Care Design Principles and Guidelines to learn what good aged care design looks like or learn more about how government is working with aged care providers to improve age care accommodation.

 We've got your back